tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

   resources on consensus nodes?

-- when a light client disconnects from its peers will it need to reset its internal state? does this change if it connects to the same peers?
+- when a light client disconnects from its peers will it need to reset its internal state (cache)? does this change if it connects to the same peers?

+  - **answer**: no, the internal state only needs to be reset if the light client detects an invalid block or other divergence, and changing witnesses--which will be more common with a p2p light client--need not invalidate the cache.

 These issues are primarily present given that the current peer management later does not have a particularly good service discovery mechanism nor does it have